Working from home vs the office - Cost of living crisis - Oak Engage

 We have compiled research across the board to help you make sense of the costs as an employee or employer.

-Impact of the Energy Price Rise
+Impact of the energy price rise

 Whilst inflation levels are at their highest for 40 years, the arguments for employees being priced out of remote working centre around the cost of energy bills.